The Definitive Guide to Dental Insurance in Germany

 Tooth & jaw alignment

-Orthodontists estimate that around 45 percent of children need braces, meaning dental insurance can save most families a lot of money.
+Dentists estimate that around 45 percent of children need orthodontic treatment due to misaligned teeth, meaning this policy can save most families a lot of money.

 Teeth Whitening